Safeguarding adults awareness universal

 This course will help anyone who comes into regular contact with adults at risk to feel confident about recognising and responding to abuse.

-The course covers Standard 7, 10, 11 of the new Care Training Certificate, and competencies 1–6 within the Herefordshire Safeguarding Adults Board Multi-Agency Workforce Development Strategy.
+The course covers Standard 7, 10, 11 of the Care Training Certificate, and competencies 1–6 within the Herefordshire Safeguarding Adults Board Multi-Agency Workforce Development Strategy.

 Duration: 2 hours